 If your supplies to New Zealand resident customers exceed the registration threshold of NZ$60,000, you need to register for GST.

-Register for GST on low value imported goods or remote services
+Register for GST on low value imported goods, remote services or listed services

 Special report on GST on cross-border supplies of remote services